letsRobot/docs/api-reference.md

 controlSocketIO.emit('robot_id', robotID)
 ```

-And we need to subscribe to the command event:
+And it needs to subscribe to the command event:

 ```
 controlSocket.on('command_to_robot', onHandleCommand)